 You’re hungry and craving something warm and comforting, but you forgot to shop.
 The fridge is empty and you’re starting to panic.
 Enter spaghetti carbonara.
 This brilliant recipe uses nothing but dried pasta, cheese, garlic, eggs, and butter.
 Every time we make it, we’re surprised by how a few simple ingredients can yield such a sophisticated-tasting dish.
 Master it now and never go hungry again!
 Get our Desperation Spaghetti Carbonara recipe.

 For a meal that’s easy, cheap, and requires no fancy ingredients, scrambled eggs can’t be matched.
 This is our go-to recipe for when the fridge feels empty and we don’t have the energy to scrounge for more complicated food.
-If you want to dress it up a little, use whatever you have on hand, like cheese or bacon or mushrooms.
+If you want to dress it up a little, use whatever you have on hand, like cheese or bacon or mushrooms (pro tip: a little cream cheese makes them extra rich if you have some).
 Get our Basic Scrambled Eggs recipe.

 If you don’t eat eggs (or are just fresh out), you can also make a mean vegan scramble with chickpeas—grinding some of them in a food processor is key to the texture.
 If you don’t have leeks, swap in onions, shallots, or even scallions for a slightly different taste in the same spirit—and keep a jar of roasted red peppers in your pantry, as they can be used in many recipes that call for bell peppers that will be cooked until soft (like this one).
 If you miss that distinctly eggy taste, consider making Indian black salt part of your spice stores.
 Get the Vegan Scramble recipe.